Table of Contents

 Back to topWhat should I look for?

 Lead may be in the paint or glaze of a ceramic dish.
-Warning signs that lead may be more likely to be present are:
+Signs that lead may be present are:

 What can I do to prevent lead poisoning?